 Problems Associated with Overbites

-In addition the physical appearance of an overbite, there are many functional problems associated with the misalignment of teeth.
-The overbite can interfere with chewing and processing the food correctly before digestion which can lead to a variety of other problems.
+In addition to the cosmetic implications of an overbite, there are many functional problems associated with the misalignment of teeth.
+Your overbite can interfere with your chewing and the processing of your food.
+This can lead to a variety of other problems.

-Overbites can also cause cleaning the teeth to be more a challenge which leads to a greater chance of gingivitis, tooth decay and cavities.
-In more serious situation, an overbite can cause a great deal of stress to be applied to the teeth and cause tooth fractures.
+Overbites can make cleaning your teeth more challenging, which can lead to gingivitis, tooth decay, and cavities.
+In more serious situations, an overbite can cause stress to the teeth and tooth fractures.

 Treatment Options for Overbite Correction

-Depending on the severity of the overbite there are several treatment options available to patients with an overbite.
+Depending on the severity of the overbite, there are several treatment options available.

-- Invisalign- Clear aligners, like Invisalign, can be an effective alternative to traditional metal braces if the overbite is not very severe enough to call for headgear.
-Invisalign uses a system of alignment trays that are designed specifically for the patient in need.
-Each tray is worn for two weeks and then the Dentist or Orthodontist gives you the next tray.
-Slowly over time Invisalign causes the teeth to realign and correct tooth abnormalities.
+- Invisalign Clear aligners can be an effective alternative to traditional metal braces.
+Invisalign uses a system of alignment trays that are custom-designed.
+Gradually, Invisalign causes the teeth to realign and can correct tooth abnormalities.

-- Surgery- In some extreme cases of overbite, braces, invisalign and headgear won’t help.
-In cases like these the only other solution is minor surgery to remove or adjust the affected teeth.
+- Surgery In some extreme cases of overbite, braces, Invisalign, and/or headgear won’t be effective.
+Another solution is minor surgery to remove or adjust the affected teeth.

-If you are have any questions about overbite correction or any of our other services across Utah County, contact us by clicking here.
-Trapnell Orthodontics has 4 locations, serving patients in Provo, Payson, Springville, and Spanish Fork.
+If you have any questions about overbite correction or any of our other services across Utah County, Payson, Spanish Fork, Springville or Provo, UT dental offices today.
+Trapnell Orthodontics has four locations, serving patients in Provo, Payson, Springville, and Spanish Fork.